raspberrypilearning/editor-storytime/en/step_5.md

-## Join the story parts
+## Size and age of the dragon

-Add another line of code to print the name of the dragon to the screen.
+It's time to get some more information about the dragon.

 --- task ---

-Use the `name` variable to print the name to the screen.

-In Python, you can use the `+` operator to join strings together.

 --- code ---
 ---
 language: python
 line_numbers: true
 line_number_start: 1
-line_highlights: 6
+line_highlights: 8-12
 ---
 from random import choice